Matthew-HMS/NCU_course_feedback/README.md

 ## Instruction
-⚠️ Note : You should login your portal first!!!
+⚠️ Note : You should login your portal first!!
+And close the Chrome window before you run the code.
 1. install selenium
 ```shell
 pip install selenium